g0hww/onsense/README.md

 More words will follow imminently, and probably more code.
 I'm trying to get my head around QT in order to give this a GUI and more features.
 A database is likely to put in an appearance in the near future too.

+Oh yeah.
+I almost forgot.
+There's a hardcoded blacklist in "onsense.py".
+You either want to delete it or modify, or both.